 Evening: For dinner tonight we will dine in the private chateau of a winery with its winemaker.
 His family, one of the most famous in the district, has been producing well-regarded Burgundy for > 10 generations.

-The tour begins June 2, 2019 in the Champagne district’s city of Epernay (located <90 minutes by frequent rail service from Paris).
-It is strongly advised that participants arrive in Paris or Epernay the day before the tour begins, to avoid any possibility of missed connections with the group.
-We will be happy to obtain early arrival hotel space for you in either location.
+The tour begins at 9am on September 17, 2024 in the Champagne district’s city of Epernay (located 90 minutes by frequent rail service from Paris).
+It is strongly advised that participants arrive in Epernay the day before the tour begins to avoid any possibility of missed connections with the group.
+Wine-Knows will be happy to obtain early arrival hotel space for you.